ETS-ReactNative3/fitFix/capstone_proposal.md

 ### List the absolute minimum features the project requires to meet this purpose or goal:
 - One form submission returns one workout session
-- Session is based on time limit, equipment, muscle groups targeted, and t/f weights
+- Session is based on time limit, equipment, muscle groups targeted
-- Returned session data uses ExerciseDB API via Redux-Thunk or Fetch API
+- Returned session data uses REST API Wger via Redux-Thunk or Fetch API
 - Styling: using CSS3, `styled-components` and Bootstrap, application will have a navigation and footer section along with clean and contemporary styling with an athletic aesthetic.

 ---